 DEU — Lesen Sie alle verbindliche Angaben im

-Since we have now released our website with a bulit-in type tester, we offer you a helpful tool to judge and test our typefaces.
-For this reason we are not offering trials, and hope you will support us by licensing our fonts.
+Since we have released our website with a built-in type tester, we offer you a helpful tool to judge and test our typefaces.
+For this reason we are not offering trials publicly.
+However, if you have a certain project that makes trial fonts necessary, feel free to reach out to us.

 Do you design custom typefaces?